kuhrusty/MorbadScorepad/README.md

 ### Skill List

 This shows the fronts & backs of the available skills for a given adventurer.
+(You can also filter by XP cost.)
 If everyone at the table has a device with the app, then no one has to sit around waiting for someone to finish looking at the skill deck.

 ![Skill List](extras/screenshot.skill.jpg)